owen-ko5/End-of-phase-2-group-project/README.md

 EUTOPIA is a react-based web application that allows users to discover movies and watch their trailers.
 It is a developed collaborative project that offers an intuitive space for MOVIE enthusiasts to explore and keep up with the latest films.

-WHAT YOU CAN DO ON EUTOPIA!
+WHAT YOU CAN DO ON EUTOPIA!(Features available)
     * Search for movies - Look up movies by their names and see results instantly.
     * Watch Trailers - Click on any movie to watch its trailer.